railroadmedia/ecommerce/README.md

 ```

 Update discount with the data sent on the request.

+Only users with 'update.discount' ability can update discounts.

 Throw 404 Not Found Exception if the discount not exists in the database.